CIPA-DT

-CIPA-DT (channel 9) is a television station in Prince Albert, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+CIPA-DT (channel 9, cable channel 8) is a television station in Prince Albert, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
 The station's studios are located at the corner of 6th Avenue East & 28th Street East (in the Carlton Court Shopping Centre) in Prince Albert, with transmitter between Louis Riel Trail/Highway 11 and Highway 2, south-southwest of the city.

 CIPA-DT operates as a semi-satellite of CFQC-DT in Saskatoon, running the same programming as that station at all times (except for certain commercials and a separate 5 p.m. newscast).

 History

 CIPA began transmission on January 12, 1987.
 In 2002, CTV parent company Bell Globemedia (now Bell Media) sold CIPA's former CBC-affiliated twinstick sister station, CKBI-TV, to the CBC, which then made CKBI a rebroadcaster of CBKST in Saskatoon.
 CBC shut down the transmitter in 2012, leaving CIPA as the only over-the-air television station in Prince Albert.

 In November 2023, the station launched its digital signal.